mpv-player/mpv/DOCS/man/en/options.rst

     Force subtitle demuxer type for ``--subfile``.
 Using a '+' before the name will force it, this will skip some checks!
 Give the demuxer name as printed by ``--sub-demuxer=help``.

---sub-fuzziness=<mode>
-    Adjust matching fuzziness when searching for subtitles:

-    :0: exact match
-    :1: Load all subs containing movie name.
-    :2: Load all subs in the current and ``--sub-paths`` directories.

 --sub-no-text-pp
     Disables any kind of text post processing done after loading the